Eschatologue/CM_wiki/docs/lore/glossary.md

 *System, Gallia*

-The Gallian Standard System, or *Le Système Gallien*, is a foundational framework for nation-building that served as a baseline for many nations prior to the Second Maelstorm.
+The Gallian Standard System, or *Le Système Gallien*, is a foundational framework for nation-building that served as a baseline for many nations prior to the Second Rapture.
 Originating from the imperial policies of Gallia, it encompasses guidelines for economic structures, political governance, and social organisation, promoting stability and order among diverse cultures.
 The system emphasises centralised authority, resource management, and a hierarchical approach to governance.

 Although largely abandoned, its influence can still be observed across various nations, manifesting in remnants of its economic models and governance structures.